 The flowers are a light yellow (male) or light green (female) and can be found as strobili in the leaf axils.
 The female flowers will eventually develop into 6 to 8 mm berries (if fertilised), but this will take a long time.
 Only in the second year, the green berries appear which will develop into the dark purple berries in the third year.
 Those dark berries are the ones we use culinary.
 The ripe berries contain 3 triangular and hard seeds.

 This process is not linear.
-It’s possible that on one bush you’ll find are flowers, green berries and dark berries.
-The juniper has an aromatic, piney fragrance.
+It’s possible that on one bush you’ll find flowers, green berries and dark berries.
+Juniper has an aromatic, piney fragrance.

 Juniper is protected.
 If you encounter one in the wild, you should therefore not plunder it.
 If you want to use this plant regularly, plant it in your garden.
 Make sure you buy the right kind.
 Only the communis is usable.